Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

-On each $R$-component of $C_0 B_{R d}$, we position some pattern $P$, where $P$ only depends on the shape of this component -- as in the previous proof, we may assume the color components have marked centers, so this is possible.
-Note also that $3Rd < r$, so $R$-components of $C_0 B_{R d}$ correspond to $R$-components of $C_0$, and thus are bounded.
+Note that $3rd < R$, so $r$-components of $C_0 B_{R d}$ correspond (in a bounded-to-one fashion) to $R$-components of $C_0$, and thus are bounded.
+On each $r$-component of $C_0 B_{r d}$, we position some pattern $P$, where $P$ only depends on the shape of this component -- as in the previous proof, this is possible since the $R$-components have marked centers.